Local Businesses and Village Amenities in Heath and Reach

-To inquire on availability or any other matters, please email the Trustees by clicking here.
+To inquire on availability or any other matters, please email the Trustees directly by clicking here.

 Village Vet and Boarding Kennels

 There is a veterinary practice in the village that specialises in the care of small pets.

 There are also boarding kennels, cattery & dog grooming services situated on Woburn Road.

 If we have missed out any local amenities on this page, or there is out of date information, please feel free to ‘Contact us‘.
 Please remember that the Parish Council is not responsible for the content on these Websites and we would suggest that you read their ‘privacy statement’ before continuing with your visit.